prometheus/alertmanager/docs/configuration.md

 `year_range`: A numerical list of years.
 Ranges are accepted.
 For example, `['2020:2022', '2030']`.
 Inclusive on both ends.

-`time_zone`: A string that matches an IANA time zone name.
+`location`: A string that matches a location in the IANA time zone database.
 For example, `'Australia/Sydney'`.
+The location provides the time zone for the time interval.
+For example, a time interval with a location of `'Australia/Sydney'` that contained something like:

+        times:
+        - start_time: 09:00
+          end_time: 17:00
+        weekdays: ['monday:friday']

+would include any time that fell between the hours of 9:00AM and 5:00PM, between Monday and Friday, using the local time in Sydney, Australia.

-The time zone will be used to You may also use `'Local'` to use the local time where Alertmanager is running or `'UTC'`. **Note:** On Windows, only
-`Local` or `UTC` are supported unless you provide a custom time zone database using the `ZONEINFO` environment variable.
+You may also use `'Local'` as a location to use the local time of the machine where Alertmanager is running, or `'UTC'` for UTC time.
+If no timezone is provided, the time interval is taken to be in UTC time.**Note:** On Windows, only `Local` or `UTC` are supported unless you provide a custom time zone database using the `ZONEINFO` environment variable.

 ## `<inhibit_rule>`